Sant720/sandwich/content/docs/extras/potential.md

 - Roasting and slicing turkey breast
 - Selecting and storing fresh herbs
 - Proper techniques for slicing and preparing avocado
+- What do to with extra bread crumb

 These guides would help users build every component from scratch if they choose to.